-The responsibilities and duties of the Audit Committee (formerly the Audit & Conduct Review Committee until May 10, 2017) are set out in its charter, a copy of which is attached as Appendix A.
+The responsibilities and duties of the Audit Committee are set out in its charter, a copy of which is attached as Appendix A.

 The Board of Directors has determined that each member of its Audit Committee is independent as defined in the Company's Director Independence Policy and is financially literate.
 In the board's judgment, a member of the Committee is financially literate if, after seeking and receiving any explanations or information from senior financial management of the Company or the auditors of the Company that the member requires, the member is able to read and understand the consolidated financial statements of the Company to the extent sufficient to be able to intelligently ask, and to evaluate the answers to, probing questions about the material aspects of those financial statements.